 Another effective stylistic device for creative accents are collages or whole series of high-quality prints.
 Atmospheric wall design can create a variable appearance: Different image sizes, changing motifs and even expressive text passages can be combined in a variety of ways.
 This aesthetic diversity is often accompanied by a deliberately chosen color palette to create a harmonious overall picture.

-In addition, a creative perspective that includes sensory and emotional components can even develop therapeutic effects.
-Certain motifs or color concepts are used in in-depth art therapy research to stimulate certain moods or solve blockages.
-This creates not only a visual, but also a mental enrichment of the living space.
+Moreover, a design perspective that includes sensory and emotional components can even have therapeutic effects.
+Certain motifs or color concepts are used in in-depth art therapy research to stimulate certain moods or resolve blockages.
+This creates not only a visual but also a mental enrichment of the living space.

-In the following video, interior decoration expert Caroline Winkler how to solve problems with framework, gives practical tips on arranging a gallery wall and shows what things really make a wall decoration unique.
-Predicate: Knowing and a must for all DIY fans!
+In the following video, interior design expert Caroline Winkler shows you how to solve problems with framing, gives practical tips on arranging a gallery wall and shows what makes a wall decoration really unique.
+Rating: informative and a must for all DIY fans!

 Using Contrasts and Colors Sensibly